lavelle96/seldon-deployment/README.md

 - seldon-core running on your kubernetes cluster.
 - A namespace created in kubernetes for the resource to be deployed in.

+Run `go mod vendor` to fetch the packages defined in go.mod

 ## Running the program

 This program takes two arguments: